ahillss/rpi5_setup/Problems.md

 * while normal desktop computers do ths too, the noise from the small fan is loud

-* doesn't seemt to always happen (maybe when the pi has been turned off at the wall?)
+* doesn't seem to always happen (maybe when the pi has been turned off at the wall?)

 ## Geekworm X1002 (nvme board)

 * when `nvme_core.default_ps_max_latency_us` is enabled, the board emits a high pitched whining (due to fluctuating power levels?)

-* four spots on the side of the board where if touched making a weird metal brush sound, instead of the smooth plastic or whatever you'd expect
+* four spots on the side of the board where if touched making a weird metal brush sound (instead of the smooth plastic feel you'd expect)

 ## Geekworm P580 (case)

 * doesn't come with any kind of a button, only a cut out (annoying to use)

-* green/red power led from pi and the blue led from the nvme board shine too bright through the case (could use white electrical tape over the leds to diffuse them?)
+* green/red power led from pi and the blue led from the nvme board shine too brightly through the case (could use white electrical tape over the leds to diffuse them?)

-* slight gap between lid and case, but not a big deal
+* slight gap between sides of the lid and case, but not a big deal

 * cannot remove sd card, have to completely remove the pi to do so (but can be inserted)

 * the case is a bit wider than necessary (probably for the older pi form factor)

-* for the ribbon cable between the pi and nvme, there is an adequate gap, but the cable going into the pi had to bend around a bit, but seems to be fine
+* for the ribbon cable between the pi and nvme, there is an adequate gap, but the cable going into the pi had to bend around a bit, but seems to work fine

 * on the inside of the case there are spots where they missed with the paint